cloud66/help-old/api.md

 ### Backup [GET]
-Get information of a single backup
+Get information about a single backup.

 + Response 200